Course Placement Guide

 Prerequisites:

-Algebra 1 (geometry is recommended, but not required).
-A student needs to have an algebra 1 credit in order to take algebra 2.
-However, a student does not need to have a strong algebra 1 background.
-Any needed algebra 1 skills are directly reviewed and retaught.
-If a student comes with a weak algebra 1 background, then they will just need to pay extra attention to the lessons that reteach and review algebra 1 skills.
-But if they have passed an algebra 1 class, then they are ready to take Denison Algebra 2.
+Algebra 1 (Geometry is recommended, but not required).
+A student must have an algebra 1 credit in order to take algebra 2.
+A geometry credit is recommended for further math exposure, but is not required.
+A student does not need to have a strong algebra 1 background to begin Denison Algebra 2.
+Any needed algebra 1 skills are directly reviewed and retaught throughout the course.
+If a student comes from with a weak algebra 1 background, then they will simply need to pay extra attention to the lessons that reteach and review algebra 1 skills.